RunielN597/faerieringgames/content/posts/hard_road.md

 Currently, all of our games have a nature theme.
 But if these games become popular, more will be on the way, possibly including other themes.

 Our main game, The Channeling, will hopefully be ready to demo and possibly ship in a couple of months.
-No worrd on the price yet, but I'll do the math on that one day soon.
+No word on the price yet, but I'll do the math on that one day soon.

 The second game, Ten-Point Buck, is my take on a trick-taking card game.
 I absolutely adore trick-takers, like Euchre, Wizard, and Hearts.
 So, I figured, why not try and make my own version of one?